jkoshy01/Pandas-Challenge-/README.md

 Your final report should include each of the following:

   Player Count

--Total Number of Players
+  Total Number of Players

 Purchasing Analysis (Total)

     Number of Unique Items
     Average Purchase Price
     Total Number of Purchases
      Total Revenue

 Gender Demographics

     Percentage and Count of Male Players
     Percentage and Count of Female Players
     Percentage and Count of Other / Non-Disclosed